dymmond/esmerald/docs/application/applications.md

 [Esmerald object when instantiating](#instantiating-the-application).
 Check out the [settings](./settings.md) for more details and how to use it to power up your application.

-To access the application settings there are many ways:
+To access the application settings there are different ways:
 === "Within the application request"

     ```python hl_lines="6"